-Cogan Owens Cogan analyzed the community leaders' responses and used them as a basis for a guestionnaire consisting of seven multiple choice and open-ended questions about respondents and their impressions of Stevenson, its challenges, and its ideal future.
+Cogan Owens Cogan analyzed the community leaders' responses and used them as a basis for a questionnaire consisting of seven multiple choice and open-ended questions about respondents and their impressions of Stevenson, its challenges, and its ideal future.
 The City used multiple methods to encourage community member completion of the questionnaire.
-Attendees of the 2011 "Gorge Brews and Blues Festival in Stevenson, Washington" were encouraged to complete a paper-based questionnaire at the festival.
-Steering Committee members forwarded the guestionnaire to community members of their choice.
-A link to a SurveyMonkey.com-hosted questionnaire was sent out to recipients of the Chamber of Commerce weekly and Stevenson Business Association guarterly newsletters.
+Attendees of the 2011 "Gorge Brews and Blues Festival in Stevenson, Washington" were encouraged to complete a paper-based Steering Committee members forwarded the questionnaire to questionnaire at the festival. community members of their choice.
+A link to a SurveyMonkey.com-hosted questionnaire was sent out to recipients of the Chamber of Commerce weekly and Stevenson Business Association quarterly newsletters.